haowenz/chromap/README.md

 chromap --preset atac -x index -r ref.fa -1 read1.fq.gz -2 read2.fq.gz -o aln.bed\
  -b barcode.fq.gz --barcode-whitelist whitelist.txt                                    # scATAC-seq reads
 ```
+This set of parameters is tuned for mapping ATAC-seq/scATAC-seq reads.
+Chromap will trim the adapters on 3' end (**--trim-adapters**), map the
+paired-end reads with max insert size up to 2000 (**-l 2000**) and then
+remove duplicates at cell level (**--remove-pcr-duplicates-at-cell-level**).
+Tn5 shift will also be applied to the fragments (**--Tn5-shift**).
+The
+forward mapping start positions are increased by 4bp and the reverse
+mapping end positions are decreased by 5bp.
+The processing is run in
+the low memory mode (**--low-mem**).

 When barcodes and a whitelist are given as input, by default Chromap will
 estimate barcode abundance and use this information to perform barcode
 correction with up to 1 Hamming distance from a whitelist barcode.
 By setting